DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/fullScreen.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not to display the widget in full-screen mode.
+Specifies whether or not to display the UI component in full-screen mode.

 ---